Best AI agencies in 2026: what makes them different

 What do the best AI agencies charge?

 Pricing across the market runs from £1,500 per month for no-code automation shops to £15,000 per month for embedded technical leads.
-Most operator-led shops working with SMEs sit in the £3,000 to £8,000 range for active build phases.
+Most operator-led shops working with SMEs sit in the £3,000 to £8,000 range during active build phases.
 Ongoing maintenance retainers once systems are live typically run 20 to 30 percent of the build-phase cost.
 Full breakdown in AI agency pricing.

 How do I avoid hiring the wrong AI agency?